IgG subclasses: Physical properties, genetics, and biologic functions

+IgG is composed of four subclasses: IgG1, IgG2, IgG3, and IgG4 [1-9].
 The structure, genetics, and function of the IgG subclasses are reviewed in this section.
-Detailed discussions of these topics as they apply to immunoglobulins in general are presented separately.
+Detailed discussions of these topics as they apply to immunoglobulins in general are presented elsewhere.
 (See "Structure of immunoglobulins" and "Immunoglobulin genetics".)

-Structures and physical properties — Each of the four IgG subclasses is present in the serum in monomeric form.
-The tertiary structure of the molecules is similar, although they differ in the location and number of interchain-disulfide bonds (figure 1).
-All four IgG subclasses cross the placenta.
+Structures and physical properties — The four IgG subclasses are present in the serum in monomeric form.
+The tertiary structures of the IgG subclasses are similar, although they differ in the location and number of interchain-disulfide bonds (figure 1).
+All four IgG subclasses cross the placenta (table 1) [10-12].

 - Pan Q, Hammarström L. Molecular basis of IgG subclass deficiency.
 Immunol Rev 2000; 178:99.

 - Meulenbroek AJ, Zeijlemaker WP.
 Human IgG subclasses: Useful diagnostic markers for immunocompetence, 2nd edition, CLB, Amsterdam, The Netherlands 2000.

 - GREY HM, KUNKEL HG.
 H CHAIN SUBGROUPS OF MYELOMA PROTEINS AND NORMAL 7S GAMMA-GLOBULIN.
 J Exp Med 1964; 120:253.

 - TERRY WD, FAHEY JL.
 SUBCLASSES OF HUMAN GAMMA-2-GLOBULIN BASED ON DIFFERENCES IN THE HEAVY POLYPEPTIDE CHAINS.
 Science 1964; 146:400.